About us

 -

-The program is designed to educate and motivate male role models as the agent for changing a girls’ physical activity levels, sport skills and social-emotional wellbeing.
-Unfortunately, we are unable to accept daughters attending the program with their mothers.
+The program is designed to educate and motivate male role models as the agents of change to enhance girls’ physical activity levels, sport skills and social-emotional wellbeing.

 -